Match ends, Chelsea 1, Manchester United 0.

 Second Half ends, Chelsea 1, Manchester United 0.

-Thibaut Courtois (Chelsea) is shown the yellow card.
+Diego Costa (Chelsea) is shown the yellow card for a bad foul.

 Corner, Chelsea.
 Conceded by Antonio Valencia.

 Attempt missed.
-Alexis Sánchez (Manchester United) right footed shot from outside the box misses to the left.
-Assisted by Nemanja Matic.
+Paul Pogba (Manchester United) left footed shot from outside the box misses to the right.
+Assisted by Jesse Lingard.